iPads at Edison

 We require that every student purchase and bring to school an acceptable case prior to receiving the iPad.
 This is to ensure the iPad is properly protected from incidental damage and to help identify each individual iPad.
+Please note we have not had the opportunity to review cases for this new model and cannot make specific product recommendations at this time.

 In addition, we require each student to have a keyboard as part of normal use.
 Since keyboards tend to take a lot of abuse during their time of service, cases with removable/replaceable keyboards are recommended.